 Why "Break It Up" is a stupid response.

 I'm already pretty annoyed with the narrative around the Cambridge Analytica data and Facebook.
 Granted, Facebook should have done more to ensure the data gathered by skillful developers exploiting weak data protections.
 That said, if this is your smoking gun for the last election, you weren't paying much attention.
-CA would probably . . .
+CA would . . .

 Turns Out The Replicants Run Mostly In Python